6 Reasons Why Rhinoplasty May Be Right for You

 3. Hump removal

 Another common request from Rhinoplasty surgery clients is the removal of the nasal hump, which is also described as a ‘hooked’ nose.
 In most cases, a hooked nose is predominantly noticeable when viewing a person’s profile.
 However, from the frontal view your nose may appear to look relatively straight, only to have a small bump in the nasal bridge.
-Either way, removing a slight or severe nasal hump involves your surgeon shaving down the bone/cartilage to reduce the size and overall appearance.
+Either way, removing a slight or severe nasal hump involves your Plastic Surgeon shaving down the bone and/or cartilage to reduce the size and overall appearance.

 4. Septal deviation correction

-A deviated septum is when the cartilage inside the nose is misaligned and can often cause difficulty to breathe.
-It is possible to be born with a deviated septum.
-If you experience difficulties breathing through your nose it can impact on your respiratory and circulatory system.
-It is vital to have the condition corrected to avoid further damage.
+A deviated septum is when the cartilage inside the nose is misaligned and can often cause difficulty breathing.
+It is possible to be born with a deviated septum, if you experience difficulties breathing through your nose it can impact on your respiratory and circulatory system, and it is vital to have this condition corrected to avoid further damage.

 Septoplasty in conjunction with your Rhinoplasty surgery is recommended to correct breathing difficulties which will involve the septum being reset (see image below) in order to clear the airway and make breathing through your nose more efficient.
 Please note a perfectly straight nose cannot be guaranteed but you can generally see significant improvement depending on the degree of the deviation.